How to Plan an Amazing Seattle to San Francisco Road Trip

 Drive time from Mendocino: 2 hours 45 minutes / 135 miles

-Today is a long driving day, with three and a half hours (and 140 miles) of sheer coastal California beauty waiting for you between Mendocino and Point Reyes.
+Today is a long driving day, with about three hours (and 135 miles) of sheer coastal California beauty waiting for you between Mendocino and Point Reyes.

 There are plenty of places to get out and stretch your legs along the way.
 However, with limited time, we would recommend just a stop rather than spending an entire day or night here – you’ve got a long way to go!